ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 the target variable value from the contributor's predictive record or an auxiliary variable.

-The following imputation types comprise the complete method and a suggested order of operations:
+The following imputation types comprise the complete method:

-1. Forward imputation from response
+* Forward imputation from response
-2. Backward imputation
+* Backward imputation
-3. Construction
+* Construction
-4. Forward imputation from construction
+* Forward imputation from construction

-One important aspect of the above order of operations is that no operation needs to filter the results of prior operations.
-This is due to the fact that each imputation operation will impute as much as possible and thus the gaps left can only be filled by the next operation.

 All link and imputation calculations must be performed treating each group in the dataset separately.
 In addition, since all contributors must have a